Preparing the next generation of students to lead, innovate and thrive in the modern world.

 Da Vinci Schools became a founding partner of the Transforming Learning Collaborative, a national group of innovative schools committed to offering deep, intensive learning experiences for educators seeking to design new schools or redesign existing ones.
 LEARN MORE >

-Teach For America selected Da Vinci RISE High as a School To Learn From.
+Da Vinci RISE High received national recognition as the first alternative school to be named one of Teach For America’s Schools to Learn From.
 RISE served as a learning laboratory by hosting visits and facilitating professional development for educators across the country.

 The Da Vinci Schools Fund launched to serve as the philanthropic (education foundation) of Da Vinci Schools.